 In the last few years, many states have legalized and commercialized cannabis, while societally, it’s become way more normal to talk about it openly, too.
 In 2024 alone, you were just as likely to see it on the election ballot (like in Nebraska) as you were to see it on Instagram (like with dispensaries like Alta).

-The destigmatization of weed also opened up pathways to ask some consequential questions on the topic, like does smoking really cause acne?
+The destigmatization of weed has also opened up pathways to ask some consequential questions on the topic, like does smoking really cause acne?

 The connection between weed and acne